truthcoin/www.truthcoin.info/_posts/2017-11-02-mahf-and-replay.md

 One way would be for the New Chain to adopt a new rule (itself enforced by NewChain "soft-fork", ie orphaning) as follows: every time a Strike-Team block is found on the Old Chain, the very next block[^n] of the New Chain must contain a coinbase txn that is exactly identical to the coinbase txn that was in the recently found OldChain Strike Team's block.

-[n]: Or instead, for network synchronization reasons, the "next block that is at least X minutes after the network time of the Strike-Team block's network time", or "with a lag time of two blocks", or some other variant.
+[^n]: Or instead, for network synchronization reasons, the "next block that is at least X minutes after the network time of the Strike-Team block's network time", or "with a lag time of two blocks", or some other variant.

 This has one problem (which I will fix immediately below), but three additional benefits, which are: